OpenKneeboard/OTD-IPC/README.md

 Support may be available from the community via [Discord].

 ## Protocol

-Current release versions are only usable on Windows. `master` is also usable on MacOS, though is a volatile work in progress; it should be relatively straightforward to also make `master` also work on Linux.

 In the current Windows-only version, communication is over a named pipe in message mode.
 The named pipe is called:
 - `"com.fredemmott.openkneeboard.OTDIPC/v0.1"` in .Net named pipe APIs